CSC207-UofT/course-project-csc207_stackoverflowers/Phase1/ProgressReport.md

 - Camille:
     - Classes in charge of:
         - GameMaker
+        - ResponseTreeMaker
-        - InternResponseTreeMaker?
+        - ResponseTree
     - Progress so far:
         - Design a new class to represent the tree object
         - Figure out how to parse through tree to get interactive response from player
+        - Finished most TODOs in ResponseTree, ResponseTreeMaker, GameMaker
+        - Finished javadocs for each method
     - Things need to do:
-        - figure out internResponseTreeFactory and how it related to generating interns
+        - Figure out ResponseTreeMaker and how it related to generating interns
+        - Implement the classes
+        - Tests
         - CLEAN
-        - tests

 - Enam:
     - Classes in charge of: